 Squarespace’s professional templates and impressive native integrations build on powerful ecommerce integration.
 High-quality sites can be made without much experience, design flexibility matched by excellent and responsive support, and priced plans stacked with advanced features.

 WordPress vs Wix vs Squarespace: What do they offer?

 Before we dive in, it’s worth understanding the background of these platforms.
-WordPress is by far the most popular provider, claiming to power 38 percent of the world’s sites.
-It comes in two forms—WordPress.org and WordPress.com.
-Whilst the latter com used to have a somewhat basic offering, it now has four tiers business and ecommerce plans.
-Beware—on the WordPress.com free plan, your site will have “wordpress” in the URL and adverts that you won’t earn anything from.
+WordPress is by far the most popular provider, and is estimated to power 42.1 percent of the world’s sites (opens in new tab), or 708 million sites.
+It comes in two forms—WordPress.org (opens in new tab) and WordPress.com (opens in new tab).

-However, the “real” WordPress is WordPress.org, an open-source content management system that requires self-hosting.
-When people talk about WordPress, they usually mean this, and it is what we’ll discuss in this article.
-It has incredible customizability, although its user interface feels slightly dated in 2020.
+However, the “real” WordPress is WordPress.org, an open-source content management system that requires self-hosting via the best WordPress hosting (opens in new tab) platforms.
+When people talk about WordPress, they usually mean this, and it is what we’ll discuss.
+It has incredible customizability, although its user interface feels slightly dated.

 Squarespace doesn’t let you build a site from scratch in the same way as WordPress, but its templates are stunning and simple—ideal if your business has a visual product.
 Squarespace’s design tool can take some getting used to and tends to constrain you to your template’s parameters, but that’s not necessarily a bad thing if you don’t want to make major adjustments.

 Wix is certainly the easiest platform for beginners to use, and offers more than 500 templates.
 Its drag-and-drop editor makes the design process incredibly intuitive.
 There are two forms of Wix to choose from: Wix ADI and Wix Editor.
 The former uses AI to generate a site for you, whilst the latter allows you to build a site manually.